sanjee-1993/Library-Management-System/README.md

 Create a package.json file§

-To create a package.json file, on the command line, in the root directory of your Node.js module, run `npm init`:
+To create a package.json file, on the command line, in the root directory of your Node.js module, run:

+ `npm init`

 Use `npm install <pkg>` afterwards to install a package and save it as a dependency in the package.json file.